alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

     - `redirect_path`: path on GOV.UK to redirect back to after signing out (optional, default: `/`)

+  This calls `DELETE /api/session/:session_id` to delete the session.

 These endpoints are just part of redirection flows, they have no visible response.